JerimiahOfficial/BoringGui/README.md

 # BoringGui
-A library of custom controls for C#
+A library of custom controls for C# and can be used for your windows forms.
+This can be added by creating a class library to your current windows form project and make sure your main form depends on the class library else it will result in build errors or missing controls.

 # Helper.cs
 When drawing controls can be used for visual touches by calling antialias functions when drawing a control.